hms-dbmi/4DN_dcic-website/data standards.md

 - HDF5, which has native bindings in practically all languages
 - out of memory iterative matrix balancing, that can work on very large matrices.

-### Files
+## Files

-.cool files for a number of papers can be downloaded from [this link](ftp://cooler.csail.mit.edu/coolers).
+**.cool files for a number of papers can be downloaded from [this link](ftp://cooler.csail.mit.edu/coolers)**.
 The reviewers can use any sample of their choice, from this set or elsewhere.
 From this set, we can recommend that reviewers  one, two, or three of the following samples to test out different sequencing depths.

 - Rao2014-GM12878-MboI-allreps-*
 - Rao2014-K562-MboI-allreps-*